-But no matter what the movie or how big its actors, Sonoma County’s always the real star — and it’s always ready for a close-up.
-So grab your camera and hop in the car, because we're taking you to some of our most iconic filming locations.
+So grab your camera and hop in the car, because we're taking you to some of our most iconic filming locations:

-Day 1: Get nostalgic for the small-town America of Peggy Sue Got Married and American Graffiti; see the spooky side of one of the country’s prettiest town squares; drink Pinot with Oscar.
+Get nostalgic for the small-town America of Peggy Sue Got Married and American Graffiti; drink Pinot Noir with Oscar.

-Cruisin’ the Boulevard: Kick off your tour in downtown Petaluma, less than 45 minutes north of San Francisco's Golden Gate Bridge on Highway 101.
-You’ve got a big day ahead of you, so fuel up with coffee and a freshly baked organic pastry at the divinely scented Bovine Bakery.
-Serious espresso fiends can energize just down the street at Acre Coffee, a favorite spot for those who love sustainable interior design and art in their latte foam.
+Kick off your tour in downtown Petaluma, less than 45 minutes north of San Francisco's Golden Gate Bridge on Highway 101.
+You’ve got a big day ahead of you, so fuel up with coffee and a freshly baked pastry at the divinely scented Della Fattoria Café.
+Or, serious espresso fiends can energize just down the street at Acre Coffee, a favorite spot for those who love sustainable interior design and art in their latte foam.

 Refreshed and caffeinated, leave the car parked downtown and walk up Western Avenue to Petaluma Boulevard North, once a go-to spot for Hollywood directors looking to recreate the small-town America of yesteryear.

 And surrounding streets weren’t short on action, either.
-Dreyfuss, Ron Howard, and Suzanne Somers cruised Water Street, Kentucky Street, and Western Avenue on four wheels, but the best way to set the scene today is on two feet (click here for an excellent map of exact filming locations).
+Dreyfuss, Ron Howard, and Suzanne Somers cruised Water Street, Kentucky Street, and Western Avenue on four wheels, but the best way to set the scene today is on two feet, using this excellent map of exact filming locations.

 Of course, if you’re lucky enough to be visiting Petaluma during the town's annual salute to the film, you won’t need to do much imagining — there’ll be enough hot rods and rock ’n roll music to take you right back to 1962.